-In each of February 2018 and February 2019, the board of directors authorized and the Company announced the repurchase of up to \$100.0 million and \$150.0 million, respectively, of LendingTree's common stock.
+The Company has a plan authorized for the repurchase of LendingTree's common stock.
+The Company did not purchase shares of its common stock during the year ended December 31, 2023.
 During the years ended December 31, 2022 and 2021, the Company purchased 379,895 and 334,253 shares, respectively, of its common stock for aggregate consideration of \$43.0 million and \$40.0 million, respectively.
-The Company did not purchase shares of its common stock during the year ended December 31, 2020.
-At December 31, 2022, \$96.7 million remains authorized for share repurchase.
+At December 31, 2023, \$96.7 million remains authorized for share repurchase.

-NOTE 14-STOCK-BASED COMPENSATION
+NOTE 13-STOCK-BASED COMPENSATION

-The Company currently has one active plan, the Seventh Amended and Restated LendingTree 2008 Stock Plan (the "Equity Award Plan"), under which future awards may be granted, which currently covers outstanding stock options to acquire shares of the Company's common stock, restricted stock, restricted stock with performance conditions, RSUs and RSUs with performance conditions, and provides for the future grants of these and other equity awards.
-Under the Equity Award Plan, the Company is authorized to grant stock options, restricted stock, RSUs, and other equity-based awards for up to 6.7 million shares of LendingTree common stock to employees, and to non-employee consultants and directors.
+The Company currently has two active plans; the LendingTree 2023 Stock Plan (the "Equity Award Plan") and the LendingTree 2023 Inducement Grant Plan (the "Inducement Plan"), under which future awards may be granted.
+The Equity Award Plan currently covers outstanding stock options to acquire shares of the Company's common stock, restricted stock, restricted stock with performance conditions, RSUs and RSUs with performance conditions, and provides for the future grants of these and other equity awards.
+Under the Equity Award Plan and the Inducement Plan, the Company is authorized to grant stock options, restricted stock, RSUs, and other equity-based awards for up to 1.6 million and 0.1 million, respectively, of LendingTree shares of common stock to employees, and, under the Equity Plan only, to non-employee consultants and directors.

-The Equity Award Plan has a stated term of ten years and provides that the exercise price of stock options granted will not be less than the market price of the common stock on the grant date.
-The Equity Award Plan does not specify grant dates or vesting schedules, as those determinations are delegated to the Compensation Committee of the board of directors.
+The Equity Award Plan and Inducement Plan each have a stated term of ten years and provides that the exercise price of stock options granted will not be less than the market price of the common stock on the grant date.
+The Equity Award Plan and Inducement Plan do not specify grant dates or vesting schedules, as those determinations are delegated to the Compensation Committee of the board of directors.
 Each grant agreement reflects the vesting schedule for that particular grant, as determined by the Compensation Committee.
 The Compensation Committee has the authority to modify the vesting provisions of an award.